HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ![ReOrdering](Images/FAQ/DiscardedColumnsFull.png)

-This approach gives a single workflow for acknowledging new columns and making conscious descisions about how to treat that data.
+This approach gives a single workflow for acknowledging new columns and making conscious decisions about how to treat that data.
 And since it is ALLOWED for columns in the database to appear that are not in input files you can still run the new load configuration on old files without it breaking.

 <a name="sqlScripts"></a>
 ### Can I run SQL Scripts during a load?